Miguel-Alessio/Tema-2-IOCLA/README.md

 ---

-#### ALEX IS BACK!
+#### Eli & Edi are back!
-Following the first task, Alex — our modern TikTok brainrot specialist — has returned with new challenges for you.
-In his mission to escape Instagram’s endless scroll, he has begun implementing a much more powerful algorithm that will revolutionize the world.
-In building this top-secret algorithm, Alex is looking for help with implementing certain parts he can’t handle right now.
+Following the first task, Eli and Edi — our freshman students — returned with new challenges for you.
+In their mission to escape Instagram’s endless scroll, they begun implementing a much more powerful algorithm that will revolutionize the world.
+In building this top-secret algorithm, Eli is looking for help with implementing certain parts she can’t handle right now and Edi want to optimize Eli's work!

 <div align="center">
     <img title="IDS" alt="IDS" src="./src/images/img1.png" width="300" height="450">
 </div>

-**Alex advises you to complete the assignment on the PCLP2 / IOCLA virtual machine.**
+**Eli advises you to complete the assignment on the PCLP2 virtual machine.**
-**If you're working on a different system (WSL, native Linux), he advises you to also test your solution on the PCLP2 VM.**
+**If you're working on a different system (WSL, native Linux), Edi advises you to also test your solution on the PCLP2 virtual machine.**

 ---